TransformCore/service-assessment-tech/README.md

     - what other competing tools were considered and why were they ruled out?
 - how you’ll get value for money when buying any tools
 - how you’ll monitor the status of your service
-    - health checks and automatic redeployments
+    - health checks and automatic re-deployments
     - Pingdom / Datadog
     - AWS CloudWatch / Azure Monitor